 DuPont tends to generate very high returns on equity while employing a moderately high amount of debt (although it is well within industry norms).

-CEO Ellen Kullman has only been at the job since 2008 and has served in other roles with the company for over three decades.
+CEO Ellen Kullman has been at the job only since 2008 but has served in other roles with the company for more than three decades.

 The Foolish conclusion